 Fund Accounting II

 This class is designed for those wishing to learn more of the reporting aspects of fund accounting and more advanced topics.
-Topics covered are: GASB 34 reporting, F-65 reporting, fixed assets, including: capitalization; depreciation; repairs and maintenance; disposals and improvements; purchase orders and encumbrances; and project accounting.
+Topics covered are: GASB 34 reporting, F-65 reporting, fixed assets, including: capitalization; depreciation; repairs and maintenance; disposals and improvements; and project and grant accounting.

 Financial Management .NET Report Designer